K4liber/consistent_importing/cfp/EuroPython2025.md

 - using import statements to extract dependency graph

 IV.
 How we can enforce the selected importing strategy in CI?
 (5 minutes)
-1. Import Linter
+1. Ruff
-2. Ruff setup
+2. Import Linter

 ## Why am I qualified to speak about this topic?